RocketChat/docs/use-rocket.chat/rocket.chat-mobile/push-notifications/push-notification-security.md

 If you are on the Enterprise plan, the Secured Push Notification sends the ID of the message rather than the entire message through a push gateway (Apple or Google).
 Once the ID reaches the user’s device, the message is retrieved from Rocket.Chat server and the notification is created.

 {% hint style="info" %}
-This process works for both situations if the user uses Rocket.Chat’s push gateway or his own.
+This process works for both situations if the user uses Rocket.Chat’s push gateway or their own.
 {% endhint %}

 ## Privacy